heysokam/osdf-old/doc/patchnotes.md

 # Unreleased
 ... :
-chg : CPM Rocket Launcher: Self knockback increased to 1.2

 # History
 ## 0.2.0
+2022.07.10
+new : (cfg) VM configuration disables QVM loading (vm_cgame 0, vm_game 0, vm_ui 0)
+new : (cfg) Server Pure is deactivated, to allow Library Loading (sv_pure 0)
+new : Buildsystem ported to SCons.
+No longer uses make
+... : Buildsystem handles Cross-Compiling for both win/lnx
+... : Libraries are not packed in a .pk3 (they don't work from inside one)
+... : Buildscript creates and zips both platform binaries
+chg : CPM Rocket Launcher: Self knockback increased to 1.2
+rmv : Removed bash shell script for launching the mod (was system dependent)
+new : Custom fork of oDFe.
+Loads osdf mod directly fix : /cpm and /vq3 commands now work with osdf

+2022.05.10
 rmv : Removed bash shell script used for automating the build process.
 Temporarily stored in `+` subfolder, but will be deleted.
-(2022.05.10)
-new : Linux automated build script has been fully rewritten in nimscript (bash becomes {cr}ypt!$C real fast) (2022.05.10)
+new : Linux automated build script has been fully rewritten in nimscript (bash becomes {cr}ypt!$C real fast)
 chg : The build system no longer compiles into QVM by default.
 It creates Dynamic Libraries instead.
-(2022.05.10)
 dep : This mod will no longer support the QVM architecture moving forward.
-Incoming features will make the mod fully incompatible with QVM compilation (2022.05.10)
+Incoming features will make the mod fully incompatible with QVM compilation

 ## 0.0.2
 new : Local Timer.
 Best per session.
 All maps have TimeReset (temporary hack until better Timer support)